 We are a party to an investor rights agreement with certain holders of our common stock, certain holders of our series B convertible preferred stock, series C convertible preferred stock, series D convertible preferred stock, series E convertible preferred stock, series F convertible preferred stock and series G convertible preferred stock and certain holders of warrants to purchase our common stock, including some of our 5% stockholders and their affiliates and entities affiliated with our directors.
 In addition, we have agreed to grant to the holder of the warrant to purchase shares of our Series D convertible preferred stock the same registration rights as are provided under the investor rights agreement.
-The investor rights agreement provides these holders the right, following the completion of our initial public offering, to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
+The investor rights agreement provides these holders the right, following the completion of this offering, to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
+See "Description of capital stock-registration rights" for additional information regarding these registration rights.